draken776/VELIGO/README.md

 # VELIGO
-THIS IS MY FIRST REPO.
+THIS IS MY FIR,,,,,,,,

 <br>
 auhtor=pritam
+what happend
+cl